A robust and scalable estimation for high-dimensional volatility models: Theoretical Analysis

 Let $p^*$ denote the true lag order of the BEKK-ARCH model in \eqref{eq:BEKK-ARCH}.
 For a candidate order $p$, define $\bm{\Theta}_p^\circ = \operatorname{argmin}_{\|\bm{\Theta}_p\|_0 \leq sd} \mathbb{E}\mathbb{L}(\bm{\Theta}_p)$ with $\mathbb{L}(\bm{\Theta}_p) = 1/(2T) \|\mathbf{Y}(\tau) - \mathbf{X}_p(\tau)\bm{\Theta}_p\|_\mathrm{F}^2$.
 For $1 \leq p \leq p^*$, let $\widetilde{\bm{\Theta}}^\circ_p = (\bm{\Theta}_p^{\circ\mathrm{T}}, \mathbf{0}_{d \times (p^* - p)d})^\mathrm{T} \in \mathbb{R}^{(p^*d+1) \times d}$.
 We quantify the discrepancy between the true model and a misspecified model of order $p < p^*$ by $\varphi_p = \|\widetilde{\bm{\Theta}}^\circ_p - \bm{\Theta}^*\|_{1,1}$, which captures the signal strength of the misspecification.
 To ensure the selection consistency of the proposed BIC-type criterion for the lag order $p$, we make the following assumptions.

 \begin{assumption}[Penalty parameter] $\iota_d \asymp s^3M^{1/(1+\epsilon)}$. \end{assumption}

-\begin{assumption}[Minimum signal strength] (i). $\min_{p < p^*} \limits \varphi_p \gg sd\lambda_p\log(T)^{1/2}$, where $\lambda_p \allowbreak\asymp s\|\bm{\Theta}^*\|_{1,\infty}\allowbreak(M^{1/\epsilon}\log(pd+1)/T_{\textnormal{eff}})^{\epsilon/(1+\epsilon)}$ and (ii). $\max_{p \neq p^*} \limits \mathbb{L}(\widehat{\bm{\Theta}}_p) - \mathbb{L}(\bm{\Theta}_p^\circ) = O_p(\varphi_p^2/sd)$. \end{assumption}
+\begin{assumption}[Minimum signal strength] (i). $\min_{p < p^*} \limits \varphi_p \gg sd\lambda_p\log(T)^{1/2}$, where $\lambda_p \asymp s\|\bm{\Theta}^*\|_{1,\infty}\allowbreak(M^{1/\epsilon}\log(pd+1)/T_{\textnormal{eff}})^{\epsilon/(1+\epsilon)}$ and (ii). $\max_{p \neq p^*} \limits |\mathbb{L}(\widehat{\bm{\Theta}}_p) - \mathbb{L}(\bm{\Theta}_p^\circ)| = O_p(\varphi_p^2/sd)$. \end{assumption}

 Assumption \ref{assump:penalty parameter} provides the theoretical guarantee for the BIC to consistently exclude overspecified models, where $\iota_d$ is a positive constant that may depend on $d$.
 When both $s$ and $M$ are fixed, $\iota_d$ can be chosen as a positive constant.
-Assumption \ref{assump:minimum signal strength} ensures that the misspecification signal $\varphi_p$ strong enough to be detected by the BIC.
+Assumption \ref{assump:minimum signal strength} ensures that the misspecification signal $\varphi_p$ is strong enough to be detected by the BIC.
+Similar minimum signal and estimation error conditions are commonly used in establishing the selection consistency of BIC-type criteria; see, for example, \cite{zheng2025interpretable}.
 Under the sample size requirement in Theorem \ref{thm:vech upper bound}, the lower bound in Assumption \ref{assump:minimum signal strength}(i) decays to zero as $T \to \infty$.
 Meanwhile, Assumption \ref{assump:minimum signal strength}(ii) is a mild regularity condition that ensures any fitted misspecified model converges to the population model at a moderate rate.
 Here, the misspecified model with parameter matrix $\bm{\Theta}_p^\circ$ can be viewed as the best approximation of the process $\{\bm{y}_t\}$ under misspecification.
-The following theorem establishes the consistency of the BIC-based model order selection procedure.
+The following theorem establishes the consistency of the BIC-based order selection procedure.